BatchClayderman/Cryptography-Schemes/README.md

 - Objects to be concatenated (Not matrix concatenation): Convert the objects to ``bytes`` to perform concatenation
 - Objects to be $\oplus$: Convert the objects to ``int`` to perform $\oplus$

+Among these conversion rules, only the following cases are equivalent.

+- For either an integer or a ``bytes`` object, converting to the other type, performing finite operations, and then converting back to the original type is equivalent to performing the same finite operations on the original type only when a specific byte length is fixed and the operation does not overflow that length.
+- Only when there are no additional operations, serializing and deserializing elements in the same group can produce the same elements as the original ones.

+#### 1.2.2 Series data type

 Vectors, arrays, or lists in theory are stored as Python ``tuple`` objects in practice.
 This can help

 - avoid modifying variables inside a class from outside the class as much as possible;
 - make the memory computation of an object of a series datum type as exact as possible;
 - reduce the time consumption since the index lookup is faster compared with the key-value pair one (especially in large dictionaries); and
 - perform fair comparisons without using third-party libraries like the ``ndarray`` from the ``numpy`` library for matrix acceleration computation.

+#### 1.2.3 Hash functions

 When there are hash functions, the following rules will be applied.